The Science department is a strong department within the school.

 Our curriculum has been developed to give our students a crucial insight into both the subject and the wider subject-related topics.
-Pupils should feel like they are going on a learning journey from year 7 to year 11 and beyond, and that they can see the big picture putting each lesson into a particular context of that journey.
+Pupils should feel like they are going on a learning journey from Year seven to Year eleven and beyond, and that they can see the big picture putting each lesson into a particular context of that journey.
 The Science curriculum also enables our students to develop their scientific investigative skills as well as knowledge of fundamentals in Chemistry, Biology and Physics.
 We do not want to lose that special feeling Science can give to pupils that is not always measurable with examinations or assessment.
 The department has made links with other schools in Norfolk and several outside agencies.

-In Year seven, the pupils are taught in mixed ability groups throughout the year.
-In Years eight and nine, pupils are grouped according to ability.
-At the end of Year nine, the top fifty-eight pupils are invited to start Triple Science (three separate Science GCSEs in Biology, Chemistry and Physics) in Year ten.
-Those students not starting Triple Science in Year ten follow Double Science (two combined Science GCSEs).
-In Year eleven, pupils continue to follow either the Triple or Double Science courses.
+In Years seven, eight and nine the pupils are taught in mixed ability groups throughout the year.
+In Years ten and eleven, pupils are set according to ability.
+The top two sets in Years ten take Triple Science (three separate Science GCSEs in Biology, Chemistry and Physics) and the remaining sets take Double Science (two combined Science GCSEs).
+In Year eleven, pupils continue to follow their respective Triple or Double Science courses.
 Pupils are entered at either Higher or Foundation tier for all of their Science examinations.

 Key Stage Three

 In Years seven and eight, schemes of work and resources are based on the Key Stage Three National Curriculum for Science.
+In Year nine, schemes of work and resources are based on the AQA Science specifications (see below).
 Students receive six, one-hour Science lessons a fortnight.

 Key Stage Four

-At GCSE (Years nine to eleven), pupils studying Double Science follow the AQA Combined Science: Trilogy specification and those studying Triple Science follow the separate AQA Biology, Chemistry and Physics specifications.
-Students receive six, one-hour Science lessons a fortnight in Year nine, and nine, one-hour Science lessons in both Years ten and eleven.
+In Years ten and eleven, pupils studying Double Science follow the AQA Combined Science: Trilogy specification and those studying Triple Science follow the separate AQA Biology, Chemistry and Physics specifications.
+Students receive nine, one-hour Science lessons a fortnight in Year ten and ten, one-hour Science lessons in Year eleven.